joelwk/Generative-Modeling/README.md

 4. **TrainTextGenerator Callback**: A custom callback class for generating text at the end of each training epoch.
 It uses a temperature-based sampling method to generate text, which can be used for monitoring the model's performance during training.

 Important features for analysis and debugging include **TensorBoard logging**, returned attention scores, **temperature-based sampling** which allows for controlling the randomness of the generated text.

+## Dataset Curation Overview
+### 1. **Context Pairing (`/generative_text/general_tnn_generative/utils/fnContextPairing.py`)**
+The `ContextPairing.py` is designed for processing and correlating text data with relevant Wikipedia articles.
+Its primary function is to analyze a given dataset, extract specific entities, and match these entities with the summaries of corresponding Wikipedia articles.
+Each matched entity in the data is linked to the summary of a relevant Wikipedia article, thereby enriching the original dataset with contextual information.